Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 ### Aims

-The aim of this project is to increase student participation within the lesson without disrupting the flow of the lesson.
-The solution should be accessible for both the teacher and the students, and should be easily integrated within the teachers existing workflow.
-The solution should be able to be used by teachers with minimal additional training and should be able to be used by students with no additional training.

-// Bulletpoints for aims and objectives.
-Things in scope and not in scope.
-Do not assume the, the reader is not me.
+The aims of this project are:

+1. Increase student participation within the classroom.
+2. Avoid Disruption to the flow of the lesson.
+3. Be easily integrated within the teachers existing workflow.
+4. Be accessible for both the teacher and the students.
+5. Be able to be used by teachers with minimal additional training.
+6. Be able to be used by students with no additional training.
+7. Keep students engaged within the classroom.
+8. Get feedback from students of their understanding of the lesson.

-### Objective
+### Objectives

+The solution must have:

-The objective of this project is to create a voting tool that is easily accessible and can integrate within the teachers existing workflow, in this case a voting tool that is accessible within PowerPoint.
+- Be accessible within existing workflows, in this case PowerPoint.
+- Live update the results of the poll when a vote is received.
+- The votes should be shown in a graphical format.
+- The vote should be easily accessible to students.

+The solution should have:

+- The ability to export vote data to excel.

+The solution could have:

+- Customizable themes.

+The solution won't have:

+- A login system
+- Any form of authentication

 // Intergation with existing workflow
 // Classroom context, No logins needed